NOAA-OWP/t-route/src/lookup_routing/readme lookup.md

-#Title
+# Neural Network Substitution-based routing for the National Water Model
-**Neural Network Substitution-based routing for the National Water Model version 3.0**
+version 3.0

-#Description
+# Description
 The National Water Model (NWM) is a hydrologic model that simulates observed and forecast streamflow of approximately 2.7 million stream segments in the continental US (CONUS).
 The channel routing computation of the current operational NWM is based on the Muskingum-Cunge